mike99mac/minimy-mike99mac/README.md

 - To flash a Linux image to the card, perform the following steps:

-    - Select your preferred *Operating System*. **Ubuntu Desktop 22.04 LTS** is recommended and is what is documented on this page.
-It's a solid operating system, and the LTS stands for *Long Term Support*.
-Canonical promises to support it for at least four years.
+    - Select your preferred *Operating System*. **Ubuntu Desktop 22.04 LTS** is recommended.
+It's a solid operating system, that combined with the RasPi, is capable of being a general purpose computer.
+LTS stands for *Long Term Support* - Canonical promises to support it for at least four years.

     - Select the *Storage* device.
 Ideally you will see the one micro-SD card in the dropdown menu.